gnarroway/mongo-driver-3/README.md

 ## Status

-mongo-driver-3 is under active development and the API may change.
+mongo-driver-3 is used in production, but is also under development and the API may change slightly.
 Please try it out and raise any issues you may find.

 ## Usage